What is Upward Inflection?

 The other use of upward inflection is to make a statement but with a hidden meaning.
 A speaker may make a statement dictating their course of action but still expecting an opinion on whether whatever they are doing is right.

-For example, a speaker might say, “I think we should travel tomorrow morning to catch the flight?
-Even though the speaker is making a statement on the plans to travel the following day in the morning, he/she is implicitly asking the question “Do you think tomorrow morning is the best time to travel in order to catch the train.”
+For example, a speaker might say, “I think we should travel tomorrow morning to catch the flight?”
+Even though the speaker is making a statement on the plans to travel the following day in the morning, he/she is implicitly asking the question “Do you think tomorrow morning is the best time to travel?”
 The statement implies that the speaker is not giving the final word on the matter and is instead open to the other person continuing the conversation.

 Effects of Upward Inflection